 A title is the most underestimated SEO parameter.
 Martin Split, Webmaster Trends Analyst at Google, ranks meta tags in second place, after content.

-By the way, I have recorded my first video “9 Methods How to Write Meta Tags (Title & Description) for Higher CTR in 2019” with many other parameters of writing an awesome title.
+By the way, I have recorded my first video “9 Methods How to Write Meta Tags (Title & Description) for Higher CTR” with many other parameters of writing an awesome title.

 If you haven’t watched it, I recommend you do.
 You will learn a lot more about meta tags.